Skip to Content

 Hydration Tips and Tricks

+Ya’ll, it’s one thing to KNOW how much water to drink.
+It’s quite another to actually drink said water.
 Here at Mother Rising I think it’s important to know WHAT to do for better health, but also HOW to do it.
+Here are a few hydration tips and tricks that are helpful for pregnant women and breastfeeding mothers (or anybody, really).

 Water is the best liquid to drink.
 Limit diuretics – soda, coffee and alcohol – as they promote dehydration.
 Don’t be like me and only drink coffee in the morning.
 Come 11 am you’re going to crash and it will take hours to recover.

+I am obsessed with mason jars and drinking out of them makes me happy.
 I prefer the Ball Wide Mouth Pint and Half jars.
-(You can buy them at your favorite canning supply store, Hobby Lobby or online.)
+(You can buy them at your favorite canning supply store, Hobby Lobby, or online.)
+I love these wide mouth plastic storage caps.

 Pour Water in the Morning